2020s European rearmament: Rearmament efforts

 The plan also aimed to increase collaborative equipment procurement from 18% to 40% and raise intra-European Union defence trade to 35% of the overall EU defence market value.
 The strategy also introduced the European Defence Industry Programme (EDIP) with an initial allocation of €1.5 billion for 2025–2027.
 This program aimed to incentivise joint weapons production and enhance collaboration between defence manufacturers across member states.
 The document also advocated for the incorporation of Ukraine into European defence, including Ukrainian industry participation in EU defence programs, establishment of an EU-Ukraine Defence Industry Forum, and the creation of an EU Defence Innovation Office in Kyiv to exchange combat experience and technological insights.

 The €1.5 billion allocated fell significantly short of the €100 billion fund suggested by Breton.
 Various funding mechanisms were proposed, including the potential use of frozen Russian state assets and adjustments to European Investment Bank lending policies to include defence projects.
 In February 2025, NATO initiated discussions to substantially increase its defence spending targets for member nations above the previous 2% GDP benchmark established a decade earlier.
 NATO Secretary General Mark Rutte announced during the 61st Munich Security Conference that alliance members would need to increase their military spending to "considerably more than 3 percent" of their national GDP.
 This statement came in response to U.S. calls for members to reach 5% of GDP in defence expenditure.
+On 14 February 2025, President of the European Commission Ursula von der Leyen advocated for activating an emergency clause to facilitate increased defence spending by EU member states.
+The clause would forego typical strict budget deficit limits for member states, and would enable increased defence spending without requiring corresponding budget cuts in other areas.